logto-io/docs/docs/end-user-flows/mfa/webauthn.md

 sidebar_position: 3
 ---

-# WebAuthn (Passkeys)
+# Passkeys (WebAuthn)

-WebAuthn provides a more secure and user-friendly alternative to traditional passwords.
-By using public-key cryptography, WebAuthn enhances security by linking the user's device, the service domain, and the user ID, effectively countering phishing and password attacks.
+[Passkey](https://auth.wiki/passkey) provides a more secure and user-friendly alternative to traditional passwords.
+By using public-key cryptography, passkey enhances security by linking the user's device, the service domain, and the user ID, effectively countering phishing and password attacks.
 Compatible with various devices or browsers, and allows users to employ biometrics and hardware security features for convenient authentication.
+[WebAuthn](https://auth.wiki/webauthn) provide the API to allow websites to implement passkey.

-Logto now supports WebAuthn for Multi-Factor Authentication (MFA).
+Logto now supports passkey(Webauthn) for Multi-Factor Authentication (MFA).
+Passkey sign-in feature in coming soon.
+Please stay tuned for updates.

 ## Concepts